Updated: Jun 28, 2021

 Chick shampoo was the first company to introduce sachet shampoos to the world.
 These very affordable shampoos were quite a revolution for the Indian crowd of that time.

-Conclusion: Shampooing is another ancient Indian practice which revolutionised the entire idea of hair care.
+Conclusion: Shampooing is another ancient Indian practice that revolutionized the entire idea of hair care.

 Now you know about the shampoo surgeon and the unique story behind the popularity of shampooing.